AkshaySirpuram/AkshaySirpuram/README.md

 - 🏆 Completed an Internship at **EnergyTech Global Private Limited**
 - 🚀 Open to collaboration on DevOps and Cloud-related projects
 - 📚 I enjoy learning new technologies and self-hosting projects
-- ✍️ Writing blogs on Cloud & DevOps

 📫 **How to reach me:**
 - 📩 Email: [sakshayrao1265@gmail.com](mailto:sakshayrao1265@gmail.com)